This chapter tells you how to configure connection settings.

 A setting of

-Specifies whether data is compressed when it is sent between your computer and the Helix server.
+Specifies whether data is compressed when it is sent between your workstation and the Perforce service.

 For files without the